GryllsAddons/HCWarn/README.md

 The addon includes a warning for quests that involve the potential to flag yourself for pvp ([based on this post](https://forum.turtle-wow.org/viewtopic.php?f=37&t=4490)).
 A warning will show in the quest detail window - mouseover the warning to show the details.

-### The interact setting is OFF by default.
-This setting is saved per character.

 ### Usage
 /hcwarn or /hcw